Work in the health care sector

 - It will take about a year complete and is provided to you at no cost

-Health care support workers will be paid $801 a week while attending class or participating in clinical training as part of the education program.
+Health care support workers will be paid $801 a week while attending full-time class or participating in clinical training as part of the education program.

 On completion of the program, you earn a recognized post-secondary credential and are eligible to register as a health care assistant.
+Once registered as a health care assistant, participants will complete a 12-month return of service.

 Health care assistants can work across B.C. in long-term care and assisted living facilities, provide community home support and contribute to care that is delivered in acute care hospital settings.